nicoSec/AzureLab/README.md

 <p align="center">
  #8
 <p align="center">
-Test your custome log using the name of the custom log you created in the previous step
+Test your custom log using the name of the custom log you created in the previous step.
 <br/>
 <img src="https://i.imgur.com/QiKb3bN.png" height="80%" width="80%" alt="Custom Log"/>
 <br />